 5G NR mobile networks can be deployed in two ways: standalone 5G and non-standalone 5G.
 Standalone 5G or SA is an end-to-end 5G network that includes a 5G radio network and a 5G core network; a non-standalone 5G network has a 5G radio network, but it utilises the existing 4G core network (EPC).

 A non-standalone 5G network or NSA deployment model requires a 5G radio access network to work with an existing 4G LTE core network (Evolved Packet Core – EPC).
 The NSA deployment model uses the 4G LTE network for control plane functions such as signalling.
-The user plane that is responsible for the size of the data pipe for the content delivery uses both 4G and 5G base stations.
+The user plane is responsible for the size of the data pipe for the content delivery and uses both 4G and 5G base stations.

 The standalone version of 5G or SA is an end-to-end 5G NR network with a 5G radio access network and a 5G cloud-native core network.
 The 5G core network follows a Service-Based Architecture (SBA), where the network works in a virtualised way by making the resources available depending on the services being delivered.
 The technique that makes it happen is called Network Slicing, which is explained below.